Vikisy/Python-projects/gui_calculator_app.md

-Click on the link to download an executable calculator for windows https://github.com/Vikisy/python-scripts/releases/download/gui_calculator/gui_calculator.exe
+Click on the link to download a scientific calculator app for windows https://github.com/Vikisy/python-scripts/releases/download/gui_calculator/gui_calculator.exe